 The above image is from a 1905 guide to Marlow, and it was one used in several Edwardian guides.
-It shows the second premises of William Bradley Langston, boot and shoe seller of the High Street, Marlow.
+It shows the second premises of William Bradby Langston, boot and shoe seller of the High Street, Marlow.
 More recent Marlow residents will remember it as Millwards and then Clarks shoe shop.
 William was born in Reading and his family ran the long lived Langstons department store there.

 Image ©Colin Groves

 In 1891 William thanked his customers for 7 years of patronage.
 He was clearly doing well for himself as he decided to open a second branch within Marlow High Street.
 His original premises was almost opposite the new one.
-It was located on the corner of the High Street and Institute Road.
+The first was located on the corner of the High Street and Institute Road.
 See below.

 Image © Colin Groves.